splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

           - ['SNMPv2-MIB', 'sysName']
 ```

+!!! info
-NOTE: Be aware that profile changes may not be reflected immediately.
+    Be aware that profile changes may not be reflected immediately.
 It can take up to 1 minute for changes to propagate.
     In case you changed the frequency, or a profile type, the change will be reflected only after the next walk.
     There is also a 5 minute time to live (TTL) for an inventory pod.
-SC4SNMP allows one inventory upgrade and then it block updates for the next 5 minutes.
+SC4SNMP allows one inventory upgrade and then it
+    block updates for the next 5 minutes.

 ## Conditional profiles
-There is a way to not explicitly list what SNMP objects you want to poll, but, instead, only give the conditions that must be fulfilled to
+There is a way to not explicitly list what SNMP objects you want to poll, but, instead, only give the conditions that must
-qualify an object for polling.
+be fulfilled to qualify an object for polling.

 See the following example of a conditional profile: